Eyewitness testimony: Reconsolidation

 Every time a witness reflects on an event, it is only natural that the memory can begin to fade or be changed due to reconsolidation.
 Reconsolidation is where reactivated memories enter a transient state of instability in which they are prone to disruption or change.
-While, memory reconsolidation is often thought to weaken memories, it is also involved in strengthening memories, and updating them with new information.
+While memory reconsolidation is often thought to weaken memories, it is also involved in strengthening them, and in updating them with new information.
 Schacter and Loftus (2013) cited that "Reconsolidation may be a mechanism for updating memories with current information to keep them relevant.
 In so doing, however, this updating mechanism may also contribute to changes and distortions in memory over time as a consequence of memory reactivation."

 Reconstructive memory

 Many of the early studies of memory demonstrated how memories can fail to be accurate records of experiences.
 Because jurors and judges do not have access to the original event, it is important to know whether a testimony is based on actual experience or not.

+Furthermore, emotional arousal can increase a witness’ confidence in their testimony.
+In moments of intense shock, flashbulb memories can be formed.
+Flashbulb memories are a vivid memory of how a person learned about a shocking or surprising event.
+Still, these memories are highly susceptible to suggestion.
+A number of studies suggest that these potent memories are inaccurate.
+When rehearsing the memory post-encoding factors of retelling alter the memory over time.
+Because of this, the memory becomes inaccurate.
+Due to the intense emotional association with the memory, the witness’ insists that their memory is a fact.